 Depending on a widget, you can expect different functions and options.
 From the very moment you drop it to its new location, WordPress will open options available for that particular widget.

 For example, if you selected the Text widget, you will immediately get the opportunity to write in title and content.
 Take note that each widget has a save button, so don’t forget to preserve the changes before navigating away.

-Any widget can be used multiple times.
+Any widget can be used multiple times on your WordPress website.

 What if you can’t use drag and drop technique?

 In rare occasions, you might not be able to use drag&drop functionality to add new widgets.
 In that case, you can enable a more straightforward option:

 - Look to the top of the Widgets page and click on “Screen Options”